ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative fundraising mechanism,
-      **EcoiaFund™**, gives clients the option to monetise creative content into direct grassroots contributions.
+      **EcoiaFund™**, gives our clients the option to monetise creative content into direct grassroots contributions.
 With every media asset we deliver, we harness blockchain technology to seamlessly fund global causes on your behalf—at no extra cost.</div>

     badge: